rubenwardy/minetest_modding_book/en/index.md

 ---
 title: Introduction
-permalink: index.html
 layout: default
+root: ../
 ---

 Welcome
 -------

 Minetest uses Lua scripts to provide modding support.
 This online book aims to teach you how to create your own mods, starting from the basics.

 ### What you will need